PurpleI2P/i2pd_docs_en/docs/user-guide/FAQ.md

 ## What is a floodfill mode?

 Floodfill mode make your router a floodfill, that means what other routers will publish and get LeaseSets and RIs on your router.
 [Read more](http://geti2p.net/en/docs/how/network-database).
 Floodfill mode require more bandwith, CPU time.
-If you sure, what you have stable uptime, you can enable floodfill: `floodfill = true`
+You can enable floodfill only if it has public ipv4 address and minimal bandwidth O: `floodfill = true`

 ## How is I2P different from Tor?